NikitaSmall/super-secret-app/Readme.md

 - Apps created last month / apps' activity for last month

 ### Personal comment
 This task shows perfectly typical N+1 query problem to external API with huge side computing.
 I may be wrong but I think that such kinds of clever/tricky tasks fits perfectly when we can design our API.
 Anyway, the task is comlete.

+I made a research and communicated with github support.
+Here is their answer:

+'There's no equivalent in the API for the data shown on the Trending page.
+Also, the trending page shows only stars, not commits or contributors, as you mentioned.
+To answer your question -- no, there's no simple way to collect this data via the API in a small number of requests.
+You might need to make several requests per number per repository.'